Abhishek-121/JavaScript-Notes/README.md

 \t	Horizontal Tabulator
 \v	Vertical Tabulator
 ```
-### Note :
-The 6 escape characters above were originally designed to control typewriters, teletypes, and fax machines.
+### Note :The 6 escape characters above were originally designed to control typewriters, teletypes, and fax machines.
 They do not make any sense in HTML.

+### Strings :

+* 3 ways to create strings:

+* using single quotes:

+const first = 'Soumya';

+* using double quotes:

+const middle = "Ranjan";

+* using backticks:

+const last = `Mohanty`;

 ```jsx
 Example